-Master of Arts Dr. Mark Maddix (208)467-8538 rel@nnu.edu Social Work Professor Mary Curran (208)467-8826 msw@nnu.edu
+Education Dr. Mark Maddix (208) 467-8432 ma@nnu.edu

+Social Work Professor Mary Curran (208) 467-8679 msw@nnu.edu

 SUMMER SCHOOL

 Summer School is designed to provide students that will help complete or enhance their university degree by providing core and elective courses.
 Students may optimally plan their collegiate career with the assistance of their advisors.
 Potentially, some degrees could be achieved in three years with Summer School courses.
 Summer School could also help students avoid extra semesters.
 Incoming freshmen and transfer students are welcome to take Summer School classes at NNU.